Wandalen/wMathModels/doc/eng/concept/Overview.md

 ### Triangle

-Mathematical model of a triangle.
+The mathematical model of a triangle.

 It is defined by three vertices.
 An instance of the model is stored in any vector form.